 Marketing spend is through the roof

 There’s no denying it, pharma brands spend a lot on marketing every year.
-As it turns out, it simply makes more sense to invest into marketing rather than research, as the ROI is unbeatable.
+As it turns out, it simply makes more sense to invest in marketing rather than research, as the ROI is unbeatable.
 As a result, pharma companies spend 19x more on marketing than R&D on average.

-In a research by Deloitte, it was found that companies such as Johnson & Johnson spend $17.5 billion on marketing.
+In research by Deloitte, it was found that companies such as Johnson & Johnson spent $17.5 billion on marketing.
 At the same time, they spent $8.2 billion on R&D. Results vary, but on average, the returns on R&D have been a meager 4.2%.
 For this reason, for every $1 spent on research, pharma companies close to $19 on marketing their products.

 However, despite the massive spending, many pharma companies are unsuccessful in their marketing efforts.
 Let’s delve into some of the reasons why this happens.

-Slow move to digital
+A slow move to digital

 One of the reasons why pharma companies have spent such amounts on marketing is the fact they haven’t gone fully digital yet.
-On the other hand, physicians have fully embraced the new digital realm, using it for connecting with peers and informing themselves about latest breakthroughs in their therapeutic areas.
+On the other hand, physicians have fully embraced the new digital realm, using it for connecting with peers and informing themselves about the latest breakthroughs in their therapeutic areas.

-This creates a kind of a catch 22.
+This creates a kind of a catch-22.
 As pharma companies are unwilling to try out digital marketing methods, they have no insight into how effective they are.
 And because they don’t have these insights, they are not willing to take a risk and try it for themselves.
-Of course, other pharma companies withhold their information on effectiveness of digital marketing, so it’s up to pharma companies to make the move themselves instead of waiting on role models.
+Of course, other pharma companies withhold their information on the effectiveness of digital marketing, so it’s up to pharma companies to make the move themselves instead of waiting on role models.